David Kessler (writer): Relationship with Elisabeth Kübler-Ross

 Elisabeth Kübler-Ross, M.D., was a psychiatrist and the author of the book On Death and Dying.
 She was one of the world's foremost authorities on the psychology of dying and is credited with changing attitudes towards the terminally ill.
 In 1995 she suffered a series of major strokes, which left her paralyzed and facing her own death.
 It was during this time that she and David Kessler wrote their first book together, Life Lessons: Two Experts on Death and Dying Teach Us About the Mysteries of Life and Living.

 Kübler-Ross died in 2004.
 Her last book, co-written with David Kessler, On Grief and Grieving, was completed one month before her death.
 David Kessler worked closely with Elisabeth for ten years and was with her as she was dying.
 He feels it is part of his mission to keep her work alive for the next generation.

+In 2016, after his son David Kessler Jr. died from an accidental drug overdose amid the opioid crisis, Kessler received permission from Kübler-Ross's family and the Elisabeth Kübler-Ross Foundation, which her son Ken Ross founded, to write Finding Meaning: The Sixth Stage of Grief, where he wrote about a sixth stage of grief, finding meaning.

+Personal life

+Kessler has a partner.
+In 2000, he adopted two sons, Richard and David, the latter of whom died from an accidental drug overdose in 2016.

+He is a godfather to Marianne Williamson's daughter India Emmaline, and she is in turn a godmother to both of his sons.